How to use SaaS analytics to reduce churn in 2023

 - The most crucial metrics are activation rate, churn rate, customer lifetime value, customer acquisition cost, monthly recurring revenue, and net promoter score.

-- Userpilot, Baremetrics, and Heap are 3 of the best SaaS analytics tools that help you identify gaps in your strategy and take actions to drive growth.
+- Userpilot, Baremetrics, Google Analytics, and Heap are 4 of the best SaaS analytics tools that help you identify gaps in your strategy and take actions to drive growth.
+Book a Userpilot demo to learn more.

 What is SaaS analytics?

-SaaS analytics is the process SaaS companies use to collect and analyze data points about user engagement across all touchpoints in the user journey.
+SaaS analytics is the process SaaS companies use to collect and analyze user data quality and engagement across all touchpoints in the user journey.

 Companies analyze user behavior throughout the journey to boost engagement, decrease churn, and ultimately drive their recurring revenue.
-As technology rapidly advances, the SaaS industry relies on data to thrive.
+As technology rapidly advances, the SaaS industry relies on customer data points to thrive.

 Why do you need SaaS analytics?